Conditioning on an extreme component: Model consistency with regular variation on cones: The CEV model and standard regular variation

 \subsection{Standardization}

-Standardization is the process of marginally transforming a random vector $\bX$ into a different vector $\bZ^*$, $\bX \mapsto \bZ^*,$ so that the distribution of $\bZ^*$ is standard regularly varying on a cone $\E^*$.
-For some Radon measure $\mu^{*}(\cdot)$
+Standardization is the process of marginally transforming a random vector $\bX$ into a different vector $\bZ^*$, $\bX\mapsto\bZ^*,$ so that the distribution of $\bZ^*$ is standard regularly varying on a cone $\E^*$; that is, for some Radon measure $\mu^{*}(\cdot)$,

-In general, depending on the cone, this says one or more components of $\bZ^*$ are asymptotically Pareto.
-For the classical multivariate extreme value theory case, each is asymptotically Pareto and then $\E^* =\E=[\bzero,\binfty]\setminus \{\bzero\}.$ The technique is used in classical multivariate extreme value theory to characterize multivariate domains of attraction and dates back to at least \cite{dehaanresnick1977}; see also \cite{mikosch2005,mikosch2006,dehaanferreira2006,resnickbook2007} and \cite{resnickbook2008}, Chapter 5.
+Depending on the cone, one or more components of $\bZ^*$ are asymptotically Pareto.
+For classical multivariate extreme value theory, each component is asymptotically Pareto and $\E^* =\E=[\bzero,\binfty]\setminus\{\bzero\}.$ The technique is used in classical multivariate extreme value theory to characterize multivariate domains of attraction and dates back to at least \cite{dehaanresnick1977}; see also \cite{mikosch2005,mikosch2006,dehaanferreira2006,resnickbook2007} and \cite{resnickbook2008}, Chapter 5.
 Standardization is analogous to the copula transformation, but is better suited to studying limit relations \cite{kluppelbergresnick2008}.